halalboro/fpga-accelerators/README.md

 **Implementation Details -** </br>
 - Xilinx KV260 SOM as the accelerator
+- Xilinx ZCU102 as the accelerator
+- Xilinx ZCU104 as the accelerator
 - Avnet Ultra96v2 as the accelerator
 - Host CPU (Linux) with a GPU for training, quantization and compilation